You will pay in-state/in province tuition/fees directly to your host campus.

 Economics: Applied Economics, Economics, International Economics

-Education: Child Development, Communications, Early Childhood, Educational Administration and Supervision, Elementary Education, English, Exceptional Children, Health Education, Home Economics, Human Development, Instructional Sciences, Junior High/Middle School, Junior High/Middle School Mathematics, Kindergarten Education, Learning Disabilities, Learning Skills, Mathematics, Music, Physical Education, Preschool Education, Reading, Science, Secondary Education, Social Science Education, Spanish, Special Education
+Education: Adapted Physical Education, Child Development, Communications, Early Childhood, Educational Administration and Supervision, Elementary Education, English, Exceptional Children, Health Education, Home Economics, Human Development, Instructional Sciences, Junior High/Middle School, Junior High/Middle School Mathematics, Kindergarten Education, Learning Disabilities, Learning Skills, Mathematics, Music, Physical Education, Preschool Education, Reading, Science, Secondary Education, Social Science Education, Spanish, Special Education, Technology Education

 Environmental Studies: Environmental Sciences, Environmental Studies, Fish and Game Management, Fisheries Science, Natural Resources, Natural Resources/Science/Management, Renewable Natural Resources, Wildlife Biology/Science, Wildlife Ecology, Wildlife Management, Wildlife Resources